 1. Mint Tea (Atay b’naana)

-Tip: Accept it whenever it’s offered.
-Even if you only sip, you’re sharing a moment.
-And after a long walk through the souks, there’s nothing more soothing than sitting down with a glass of this fragrant, slightly sweet pick-me-up.
+Accept it whenever it’s offered.
+Even if you only take a sip, you’re sharing a moment.
+And after a long walk through the souks, there’s nothing more soothing than sitting down with a glass of this fragrant, gently sweet pick-me-up.

 2. Fresh Orange Juice

 If there’s one thing Marrakech does better than almost anywhere else, it’s fresh orange juice.
-You’ll spot juice stalls lined up around Jemaa el-Fna square, where vendors proudly squeeze it right in front of you.
-For just a few dirhams, you’ll get a glass of sunshine — sweet, tangy, and unbelievably refreshing.
+Juice stalls line the streets around Jemaa el-Fna, where vendors proudly squeeze oranges right in front of you.
+You’ll also find fresh juice throughout the city, especially in small mahlabas — popular, budget-friendly local eateries that serve quick meals, sandwiches, and healthy drinks like fresh juices and smoothies.
+For just a few dirhams, you’ll get a glass of pure sunshine: sweet, tangy, and incredibly refreshing.

-Moroccan oranges are naturally rich and flavorful, so you don’t need added sugar.
-The taste is pure and bright, the perfect antidote to the city heat.
-You might even find yourself coming back for a second (or third) glass during the day.
+Moroccan oranges are naturally rich and full of flavor, and they’re only picked when fully ripe, so there’s no need for added sugar.
+The taste is pure, bright, and perfectly revitalizing, the perfect antidote to the city heat, and an ideal pick-me-up any time of day.
+You might even find yourself coming back for a second (or third) glass.

 3. Avocado Smoothie

 This one might surprise you, but avocado juice is a local favorite — and nothing like the smoothies you might know back home.
-In Marrakech, avocados are blended until creamy, usually mixed with milk and just enough sugar to make it taste almost like a dessert.
+In Marrakech, ripe avocados are blended until creamy, usually mixed with milk and just enough sugar to give it a subtly sweet, almost dessert‑like taste.

 Some cafés take it up a notch by adding nuts, dates, or even a drizzle of honey on top.
 The result is thick, filling, and surprisingly refreshing for such a rich drink.
 It’s the kind of thing you’ll order once out of curiosity, and then find yourself craving again before you leave.